mottosso/rez-for-projects/README.md

 - `maya_base` likewise, represents shared Maya requirements and environment variables
 - `alita` and `lotr` are "configurations", in that they represent a project, rather than software
 - `alita` is associated to version 2018 of Maya, via a "weak reference"
+- Combinations of two or more packages result in a specific list of requirements and environment variables via the `@late` decorator.

 <br>